saprmarks/dictionary_learning/README.md

 This is a repository for doing dictionary learning via sparse autoencoders on neural network activations.
 It was developed by Samuel Marks and Aaron Mueller.

 For accessing, saving, and intervening on NN activations, we use the [`nnsight`](http://nnsight.net/) package; as of December 2023, nnsight is under active development and may undergo breaking changes.
 That said, `nnsight` is easy to use and quick to learn; if you plan to modify this repo, then we recommend going through the main `nnsight` demo [here](http://nnsight.net/notebooks/walkthrough/).
+(As a case in point, this repo currently requires `nnsight` 0.1, and will not work with `nnsight` 0.2 or later. `pip install -r requirements.txt` should handle this for you; this repo will be made compatible with 0.2 soon.)

 Some dictionaries trained using this repository (and asociated training checkpoints) can be accessed at [https://baulab.us/u/smarks/autoencoders/](https://baulab.us/u/smarks/autoencoders/).
 See below for more information about these dictionaries.